 - The outturn cost often escalates substantially beyond initial budget

-- Risk analysis and mitigation often gets insufficient attention.
+- Early project and strategic risk identification, risk analysis and mitigation often gets insufficient attention.

 This calls for more effort in the front-end phase to best avoid pre-mature commitment, especially to the wrong project or the wrong variation.

 The front-end thinking guidance is designed for all professionals playing an important role in major projects, to address these vital issues, particularly from the viewpoint of the project sponsor.